Miihkali Teppo

 Miihkali Teppo (born December 28, 1992) is a Finnish ice hockey defenceman.
-He is currently playing with HIFK in the Finnish Liiga.
+He is currently playing with UK Elite Ice Hockey League (EIHL) side Glasgow Clan.
+Teppo previously iced in the Finnish Liiga with HIFK, KooKoo, Pelicans and Oulun Kärpät.

 Teppo made his Liiga debut playing with HIFK during the 2013–14 Liiga season.

+After a spell in Norway with Sparta Sarpsborg, Teppo joined Glasgow Clan ahead of the 2025-26 season.